logv/snorkel/README.md

     npm install

     # helper for restarting the server when js files change
+    # (for production, i recommend using pm2 with a memory limit on processes)
     npm install -g nodemon

     # edit your config